spatialmodel/inmap/README.md

 1. Install the [Go compiler](http://golang.org/doc/install).
 Make sure you install the correct version (32 or 64 bit) for your system.
 Also make sure to set the [`$GOPATH`](http://golang.org/doc/code.html#GOPATH) environment variable to a different directory than the `$GOROOT` environment variable.
 It may be useful to go through one of the tutorials to make sure the compiler is correctly installed.

+2. Make sure your `$PATH` environment variable includes the directories `$GOROOT/bin` and `$GOPATH/bin`.
+On Linux or Macintosh systems, this can be done using the command `export PATH=$PATH:$GOROOT/bin:$GOPATH/bin`.
+On Windows systems, you can follow [these](http://www.computerhope.com/issues/ch000549.htm) directions.

-2. Install the [git](http://git-scm.com/) and [mercurial](http://mercurial.selenic.com/) version control programs, if they are not already installed.
+3. Install the [git](http://git-scm.com/) and [mercurial](http://mercurial.selenic.com/) version control programs, if they are not already installed.
 If you are using a shared system or cluster, you may just need to load them with the commands `module load git` and `module load hg`.

-3. Download and install the main program:
+4. Download and install the main program:

 		go get bitbucket.org/ctessum/inmap
 	The Go language has an automatic system for finding and installing library dependencies; you may want to refer [here](http://golang.org/doc/code.html) to understand how it works.